Saturday, January 21, 2012

 1999: Gary Glitter ("Rock and Roll, Part II from 1973) appeared in court in Bristol, England to face charges for eight sexual offenses dating back to 1976 and 50 charges related to indecent photographs of minors.

-1999: Charles Brown ("Please Come Home for Christmas") died of congestive heart failure in Oakland, California at the age of 76.
+1999: Charles Brown ("Please Come Home For Christmas") died of congestive heart failure in Oakland, California at the age of 76.

-2002: Peggy Lee ("Fever" from 1958) died at age 81 from complications of diabetes and a heart attack.
+2002: Peggy Lee ("Fever" from 1958) died at age 81 from complications of diabetes and a heart attack in Bel Air, California.

 2005: Journey was awarded a star on the Hollywood Walk of Fame.